What Is Non-Owner Car Insurance?

 Cost Differences

 Non-owner car insurance is substantially more affordable than standard policies.
-While full coverage auto insurance can cost $1,500 to $2,500 annually or more, non-owner policies typically range from $200 to $500 per year—often 60-70% less expensive.
+While full coverage auto insurance can cost $1,500 or more annually, non-owner policies typically range from $407 to $748 per year nationally—often 60–70% less expensive depending on your profile and insurer.

 This dramatic cost difference stems from the limited coverage scope.
 Since insurers aren't covering vehicle damage, collision, comprehensive claims, or higher-risk scenarios, they face significantly less exposure to claims.
 The liability-only structure makes non-owner insurance one of the most affordable ways to maintain legal driving privileges and insurance history.